- What Is The Two Bucket Method To Wash Car Properly - July 2, 2021

 You can also consider getting a paint protection film with a ceramic coating which will be able to protect your vehicle from all the flying rocks and road debris mentioned above.

 This is the most obvious cause of car scratches, as you can’t really get into a car accident without resulting in many scratches.

 They are caused by the car’s surface coming in contact with a solid object, such as another car.These scratches are often concentrated in the area of impact and extend deep into the car’s paintwork.

 If you have insurance, the repair cost for any deep scratches and dent will most probably be covered by them

 Although scratches are very common, you can take steps to help avoid and prevent them.

 A great way to help protect the paint from light clear coat scratches is to apply a wax layer.

 A wax layer will add a thin protective layer to further protect your car’s clear coat.
-Although it won’t protect against deep scratches, it may help prevent some lighter scratches.
+Although it won’t protect against deep scratches, it may help prevent against light scratch.

-Hand-washing is not the only way your car can become damaged through washing.
-Automatic car washes can also cause massive amounts of damage to your paint, especially touch car washes.
+Hand washing is not the only way your car’s paint can become damaged through washing.
+Improper washing techniques used by automatic car washes can also cause massive amounts of damage and severe scratch to your paint, especially touch car washes.